Dashboards That Actually Get Used

 Your users feel the same way.

-- Remove ruthlessly.
+- Remove Distractions.
 Strip out unnecessary borders, decorations, and excess labeling.
 Every pixel should earn its place.

 To stop this from happening: